 Privacy Policy

-The Service Owner values the privacy of website users and makes every effort to protect and process personal data in accordance with the regulations and principles set out, in particular, in Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation) – hereinafter referred to as GDPR.
+The Service Owner values the privacy of website users and makes every effort to protect and process personal data in accordance with the regulations and principles set out, in particular, in Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation, hereinafter referred to as the “GDPR”).

-This Privacy Policy, in accordance with Articles 13 and 14 of the GDPR, explains the principles and methods of processing personal data of Service users and serves as a source of information on the processing of personal data by the Company in the situations indicated below.
+This Privacy Policy, in accordance with Articles 13 and 14 of the GDPR, explains the principles and methods of processing personal data of users of the Service and serves as a source of information on the processing of personal data by the Service Owner in the situations described below.

 General Information

-1. The Service Owner is the controller of personal data.
+1. The Service Owner is the controller of personal data (the “Controller”).

-2. The Controller has appointed a Data Protection Officer, whose role is performed by Natalia Benderska.
-The Data Protection Officer can be contacted by writing to the e-mail address: iod@all-for-one.com.
+2. The Controller has appointed a Data Protection Officer, a role performed by Natalia Benderska.
+The Data Protection Officer can be contacted at the following e-mail address: iod@all-for-one.com.

 3. In connection with the processing of personal data by the Controller, data subjects have the following rights: